ucdavis-bioinformatics-training/2020-Advanced_Single_Cell_RNA_Seq/data_analysis/Mapping_Comparison.md

 ## Load the Expression Matrix Data and create the combined base Seurat object.

 Seurat provides a function `Read10X` to read in 10X data folder.
 First we read in data from each individual sample folder.
-First, we initialize the Seurat object (`CreateSeuratObject`) with the raw (non-normalized data).
-Keep all genes expressed in >= 10 cells.
+Then, we initialize the Seurat object (`CreateSeuratObject`) with the raw (non-normalized data).
+Keep all genes expressed in >= 3 cells.
 Keep all cells with at least 200 detected genes.
 Also extracting sample names, calculating and adding in the metadata mitochondrial percentage of each cell.
-Adding in the metadata batchid and cell cycle.
-Finally, saving the raw Seurat object.
+Some QA/QC Finally, saving the raw Seurat object.

 ```r